 Chaired by the Independent Anti-Slavery Commissioner, Dame Sara Thornton DBE QPM, the event brought together national leaders and experts to explore our research questions in detail.

-The experience and knowledge of attendees will help the Crest team to develop lines of enquiry to explore in our fieldwork in Suffolk and Lancashire.
+The experience and knowledge of attendees will help the Crest team to develop lines of enquiry to explore in our fieldwork in partner areas.

 The intersection between victimisation and offending

 The roundtable began with discussion on how the overlap between victimisation and offending is understood in the context of county lines; debate centred around where to draw the line on victim status, if a line should be drawn at all, and the implications of drawing this distinction for the support on offer.